dysbulic/tip/resume/MetaCartel Grant Proposal.md

 I want for a user to be able to pick an object from the category of discutable things and create a set of "paths" which refer to that concept.
 Paths capture both objective (`/book/by/Scott Peck/The Road Less Traveled/`) and subjective (`/favorite/books/psychology/1/`) contextualizations.

 The user publishes their context forest into a DAG in the Ceramic network where the leaves are IPFS resources (primarily).
-When a resource is requested, the [resolution algorithm](https://github.com/MetaFam/mimis/#algorithm) builds a render tree from the source tree.
+When a resource is requested, the [resolution algorithm](https://github.com/MetaFam/mimis/#algorithm) builds a render tree from a path through the source forest.

 # Problem